ohsOllila/QEBSS/README.md

 Set up the environment:

-`module purge`

-`module load LUMI`
+module purge

-`module load lumi-container-wrapper`
+module load tykky

-`mkdir env`
+mkdir env

-`conda-containerize new --prefix env env.yml`
+conda-containerize new --prefix env env.yml

-You need to manually add your project number to the scripts.
+You need to manually add your project number to the scripts in LUMI, in MAHTI you can select the project number when running the scripts.
 Go to simulation_scripts/MD_scripts:

 Change line #SBATCH --account=project in files md_prep.sh, md.sh and analysis.sh

 Go to simulation_scripts/run_dir and run scripts in order:

-`sh run_prep.sh`

-`sh run_batch_md.sh`

-`sh run_analysis.sh`
+sh run_prep.sh
+sh run_batch_md.sh
+sh run_analysis.sh

 Before you run the next script, you must ensure the previous step was finished.
-E.g., you can check if the system preparation run was successful by going to /scratch/project_462000285/cmcajsa/systems/forcefield_compare/Unst_prot and running ls -lh */*/md*tpr.
+E.g., you can check if the system preparation run was successful by going to /scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare/Unst_prot and running ls -lh */*/md*tpr.
 Run ls -lh */*/md*tpr | wc –l to count the files.
-The last script collects the results, which can be found in /scratch/project_462000285/cmcajsa/systems/forcefield_compare/results
+The last script collects the results, which can be found in /scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare/results